TrueshotBarrage/led-tetris/README.md

 # LED Tetris
-Programmed with C/C++ and love for Arduino Mega 2560.
+Programmed with C/C++ for Arduino Mega 2560.

 ## What you need
 * A microcontroller (I personally used a Mega 2560.)